 Design trends that help create a balanced office

 Working from home has normalized employees working in unusual surroundings, such as working from the kitchen table or taking a phone call while sitting on the couch.
 People perform better when they are at ease.
 As a result, employees’ satisfaction increases as a result of supplying areas of comfort in the office because they are in a space where they want to spend time.
-Businesses can provide employees with areas of comfort where they can take a break from their desk or computer screen.
+Businesses can provide employees with areas of comfort where they can take a break from their desks or computer screens.
 Including comfortable lounge seating areas in your workspace is a wonderful way to supply employees with a more relaxed atmosphere for collaboration and social interaction.

 Quiet areas for breaks and focused, individual work